Actor: Middle East

 In the 1850s, the modern theatre was founded in the Ottoman Empire during the Tanzimat era by an Armenian theatre company, and Arousyak Papazian was reportedly the first female actor to perform onstage, making her debut in 1857 as a member in the Hekimian theatre company, where she was engaged in 1857–1859.
 Before becoming an actress, she worked as a teacher.
 From 1861, she was engaged at the Arevelian Tatron (Oriental Theater) and she also toured with the company, such as to İzmir in 1867.

 As Muslims did not consider acting a suitable profession for a woman, who were expected to live in harem sex segregation, the first actors in the Ottoman Empire were Christian Armenians; and as the stigma of the profession was especially severe for women, the actresses received a higher salary than their male colleagues, and they could also continue their careers undisturbed after the Armenian theatre monopoly was abolished in the Ottoman Empire in 1879.
 After this point, male Armenian actors found competition from Muslim Turkish male actors, while no Muslim Turkish female actor ever performed on stage before Afife Jale in the 1920s.

-In 1870, the modern theater was founded in Egypt with the foundation of the theater company of the theater pioneer Yaqub Sanu.

-The modern theater art, imported from the Western world, demanded female actors to play female roles.
+In 1870, modern theater was founded in Egypt with the theater company of the theater pioneer Yaqub Sanu.
+Modern theater art, largely imported from the Western world, demanded female actors to play female roles.
 While Yaqub Sanu was able to acquire indigenous male actors, he experienced great difficulty to engage indigenous Egyptian female actors.
 In this time period, women in Egypt were normally segregated in harems and veiled in public and it was not accepted for a Muslim woman to engage in acting.
 Yaqub Sanu was allowed to employ women to act on stage since it was seen as necessary, but he was forced to engage non-Muslim women.
 He was eventually able to employ two poor Jewish girls: Milia Dayan and her sister.
 The Dayan sisters are known as the first actresses in the Arab world alongside Miriam Samat, Warda Milan, Mathilde Nagga and the sisters Ibriz Estati and Almaz Estati, all of whom were non-Muslim women.
 The first Muslim actress did not appear in Egypt and the Arab world until Mounira El Mahdeya in 1915.